 A 10 x 4-inch tube pan or a 9 to 10-inch round cake pan with sides at least 3 inches high (a removable bottom is helpful)

-Thoroughly mix the flour and 1/4 cup of the granulated sugar or 1/2 cup of the confectioners' sugar in a small bowl.
+Thoroughly mix 1/4 cup of the sugar and the flour in a small bowl.
 Have all ingredients and tools at hand.

 Recipe courtesy of Gourmet Magazine